drewstaylor/satoshis-treasure-brute-forcer/README.md

 - *Step 2)* Take the json array you made in step 1 and use it as the value of the `candidates` array in `./bruteforce.json`.
 This will become the word list used by the script you will run in the final step.
 See `./bruteforce.example.json` for a very basic formatting example.

 *WARNING* The current out of the box `./bruteforce.json` included in this repo is 1.7 million passwords long.
-Avoid opening in a text editor or do so at your own risk! as the file is huge and may crash your PC lol.
-Better to open `./bruteforce.example.json`, paste in your words, and save as
+Avoid opening it in a text editor or do so at your own risk! (because the editor or your PC could crash).
+Better to open `./bruteforce.example.json`, paste in your words, and save the edited example file as `./bruteforce.json` :)

 - *Step 3)* Open up `./bruteforce.js`